 When people create a blog or a website in WordPress, they think about the look of their web pages and how the readers will see them.
-But, they neglect sometimes to learn how to change the favicon in WordPress and make their sites memorable s and easy, to find among other links if every person’s bookmark bar.
+But, they neglect sometimes to learn how to change the favicon in WordPress and make their sites memorable s and easy, to find among other links if every person’s a bookmark bar.

 Every modern WordPress theme comes with a default favicon that symbolizes the company behind that theme, and this is why we see thousands of blogs with the default Genesis favicon “G”.